sinjinablueshirt/reverb_frontend/README.md

 Because Reverb serves both composers and commenters, I included two journeys to illustrate the app’s features from each perspective.
 I know the end result is super long, but I hope it adequately describes the journey of the users.

 figuring out GCS was a pain :(

-## Big changes (so far)
-1. added queries to concepts in order to access things. initially queries took in arguments like normal but had to change so they took in JSON-like objects (and returned json objects)
-2. needed to change way files work. cannot use file paths. since backend cant just acceess the local files. changed fileurl. split the uploadfile action into two actions, requestupload and confirmupload.
-3. added a new action to FileUrl that basically gets a viewUrl every time we want to display the pdf
-4. had to rework the entire suggestTags action. it now takes in a description and tags and returns the suggested set of tags
-5. added title field to state of fileUrl since it isn't saved otherwise